• Skip to primary navigation

 • Kitchen Store

-Home » Recipes » Enfrijoladas (Tacos in Bean Sauce)
+Home » Recipes » Enfrijoladas are the best quick supper (Tacos in Bean Sauce)

 Just like enchiladas are tacos that are covered in a chile sauce, enfrijoladas are tacos that are covered in a frijol or bean sauce.
 Tacos smothered in beans are as delicious as they sound, especially when the tortillas are fresh and hand made.